dbrtk/rmxbot/README.md

 # rmxbot

 The project that runs proximity-bot; it uses scrasync (https://github.com/dbrtk/scrasync) and nlp (https://github.com/dbrtk/nlp); these should be deployed on their own servers.
+The server that runs rmxbot requires Pyhton 3, Mongodb and Redis; all other dependencies will be installed automatically.

-Requirements are:
+Package requirements are:
 * rmxbot-tpl (https://github.com/dbrtk/rmxbot-tpl);
 * rmx (https://github.com/dbrtk/rmx).